benjaminirving/mlseminars-autoencoders/README.md

 - Jupyter notebook
 - Requirements: `numpy`, `keras`, `theano`, `jupyter`
 - Python 3
+- Probably Python 2 as well but I haven't bothered to test -- everyone should be using python 3 ;)
 - Install RISE for an interactive presentation viewer

 **Get**